amitrajeet7635/Zaap/README.md

 <div align="center">
   <h3><strong>Zaap</strong></h3>
   No cash.
 No cards.
-Just Zapp.
+Just Zaap.
 Built on Web3.
 Crafted for your tomorrow.
 </div>

 <br/>